hapijs/good/API.md

 - `[ops]` - options for controlling the ops reporting from good.
 Set to `false` to disable ops monitoring completely.
     - `config` - options passed directly into the [`Oppsy`](https://github.com/hapijs/oppsy) constructor as the `config` value.
 Defaults to `{}`
     - `interval` - interval used when calling `Oppsy.start()`.
 Defaults to `15000`.
-- `[responseEvent]` - the event type used to capture completed requests.
-Defaults to 'tail'.
-Options are:
-    - 'response' - the response was sent but request tails may still be pending.
-    - 'tail' - the response was sent and all request tails completed.
 - `[extensions]` - an array of [hapi event names](https://github.com/hapijs/hapi/blob/master/API.md#server-events) to listen for and report via the good reporting mechanism.
-Can not be any of ['log', 'request-error', 'ops', 'request', 'response', 'tail']. **Disclaimer** This option should be used with caution.
+Can not be any of ['log', 'ops', 'request', 'response', 'tail']. **Disclaimer** This option should be used with caution.
 This option will allow users to listen to internal events that are not meant for public consumption.
 The list of available events can change with any changes to the hapi event system.
 Also, *none* of the official hapijs reporters have been tested against these custom events.
 The schema for these events can not be guaranteed because they vary from version to version of hapi.
-- `[wreck]` - a boolean controlling wreck response logging.
-Defaults to `false`.
 - `[reporters]` - Defaults to `{}`. `reporters` is a `key`, `value` pair where the `key` is a reporter name and the `value` is an array of mixed value types.
 Valid values for the array items are:
     - streams specifications object with the following keys
         - `module` - can be :